 Proposal 3 (Authorization of Reverse Stock Split): To approve Proposal 3, holders of a majority of the outstanding shares of common stock of the Company entitled to vote must vote FOR the proposal.
-For amending the Company's Certificate of Incorporation to effect a reverse stock split of Company common stock (without reducing the authorized number of shares of Company common stock), in the range of 1-for-[·] to 1-for-[·] share if and when determined by the Company's board of directors, the votes cast FOR must exceed the votes cast AGAINST.
+For amending the Company's Certificate of Incorporation to effect a reverse stock split of Company common stock (without reducing the authorized number of shares of Company common stock), in the range of 1-for-30 to 1-for-100 share if and when determined by the Company's board of directors, the votes cast FOR must exceed the votes cast AGAINST.
 Only FOR and AGAINST votes will affect the outcome.
 Abstentions will have no effect on the voting of Proposal 3.
-Proposal 3 is a non-routine matter.
-Therefore, if your shares are held by your brokerage firm in street name and you do not timely provide voting instructions with respect to your shares, your brokerage firm cannot vote your shares on Proposal 3.
-Shares held in street name by banks, brokerage firms or other nominees who indicate on their proxies that they do not have authority to vote the shares on Proposal 3 will not be counted as votes FOR or AGAINST from any nominee.
-As a result, such "broker non-votes" will have no effect on the voting on Proposal 3.
+Proposal 3 is a routine matter.
+Therefore, if your shares are held by your bank, broker or other nominee in street name and you do not vote your shares, your bank, broker or other nominee may vote your shares on Proposal 3.
+"Broker non-votes", if any, will be counted AGAINST the proposal.

 Proposal 4 (Approval of Increase in Authorized Shares of Common Stock): To approve Proposal 4, holders of a majority of the outstanding shares of common stock of the Company entitled to vote must vote FOR the proposal.
-Abstentions and broker non-votes with respect to this proposal will be counted for purposes of establishing a quorum and, if a quorum is present, will have the same practical effect as a vote against this proposal.
-Proposal 4 is a routine matter.
+Abstentions and broker non-votes with respect to this proposal will be counted for purposes of establishing a quorum and, if a quorum is present, will have the same practical effect as a vote against this proposal 4 is a routine matter.
 Therefore, if your shares are held by your bank, broker or other nominee in street name and you do not vote your shares, your bank, broker or other nominee may vote your shares on Proposal 4.
 "Broker non-votes", if any, will be counted AGAINST the proposal.